Skip to main content

 Evaluating Precision and Recall

-For RAG systems where you have ground truth labels for relevant documents, you can measure traditional IR (Information Retrieval) metrics, such as precision and recall:
+When you have ground truth labels for the relevant documents, you can measure classic IR (Information Retrieval) metrics: precision and recall.

 import dev.dokimos.core.evaluators.PrecisionEvaluator;